DiliniRajapaksha/DeveloperJournal/_posts/2021-04-09-lesson-7-integration-testing-1.markdown

 ### @AutoConfigureMockMvc

-This annotations auto configures the `MockMvc`.
+This annotation auto-configures the `MockMvc`.

 <hr>